open-policy-agent/opa/docs/content/management-bundles.md

 A regular _snapshot_ bundle represents the entirety of OPA’s policy and data cache.
 When a new _snapshot_ bundle is downloaded, OPA will erase and overwrite all the policy and data in its cache before activating the new bundle.
-We can optionally scope the bundle to a subset of OPA’s policy and data cache by defining the `roots` in the bundle's manifest.
+We can optionally scope the bundle to a subset of OPA’s policy and data cache by defining the `roots` in the bundle's `.manifest` file.

 Although OPA [caches](#caching) snapshot bundles to avoid unnecessary retransmission, servers must still retransmit the entire snapshot when any change occurs.
 If you need to propagate small changes to bundles without waiting for polling delays, consider using _delta_ bundles in conjunction with [HTTP Long Polling](#http-long-polling).

-_Delta_ bundles provide a more efficient way to make data changes by containing patches to data instead of snapshots.
+_Delta_ bundles provide a more efficient way to make data changes by containing patches to data instead of complete snapshots.
-_Delta_ bundles are similar to _snapshot_ bundles in terms of structure and layout semantics.
+_Delta_ bundles are structured differently from _snapshot_ bundles.
 A _delta_ bundle contains a single `patch.json` file at the root of the bundle which includes a [JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902)
-(i.e., an array of JSON objects).
+(i.e., an array of one or more JSON objects).
 The operations in the JSON Patch will be applied to OPA's in-memory store in order.

+{{< info >}}
-_Delta_ bundles currently support updates to data only and not on policies.
-Hence, by leveraging _delta_ bundles along with [HTTP Long Polling](#http-long-polling), bundle services can propagate data changes to OPAs more quickly and efficiently.
+_Delta_ bundles currently support updates to data only and not policies.
+{{< /info >}}

 #### Delta Bundle File Format

-OPA expects a _delta_ bundle to contain an optional `.manifest` file and a required `patch.json` file that specifies a list of patch operations on the data.
+OPA expects a _delta_ bundle to contain an optional `.manifest` file and a required `patch.json` file that specifies a list of one or more patch operations on the data.
 OPA will generate an error if a _delta_ bundle contains any policy, data or wasm binary files.
 If the `.manifest` file specifies any `roots`, any data patch outside the bundle's roots will cause an error.